- 0118 9883340

 Once children have secured their phonics knowledge and are reading with fluency, pace and expression, they will graduate from the RWI phonics scheme (usually during the first term of Year 2) and have daily reading lessons using Master Reader.
 Teachers use RWI grey books at first, to bridge seamlessly, the gap from phonics to the Master Reader scheme.

-Master Reader
+Master Readers

 Master Reader lessons are built on strong foundations (such as the EEF’s Improving Literacy in KS2 research and cognitive load theory).
 This systematic approach aids the transition from phonics and decoding to fluency and comprehension.